Deltares/fews-web-oc/docs/public/deployments/README.md

 Customize the app-config.json file where appropriate.

-After starting tomcat using F12 in the Standalone the Delft-FEWS Web OC is available at: http://localhost:8080
+After starting tomcat using F12+M (embedded servers, start embedded tomcat web services) in the Standalone the Delft-FEWS Web OC is available at: http://localhost:8080.
+Log message in Delft-FEWS SA: INFO - StartFewsWebServices.FewsWebServicesEmbeddedTomcatServer.run - The Web OC will be available at: http://localhost:8080.

 ## Nginx